 (left) Revak Sultan Turbesi (1371); (right) details of its decoration which most likely were taken from a church

 Revak Sultan ruled over the principality established by Sarukhan Beg and his turbe (mausoleum) is situated on high ground near Niobe's Rock.
-It would be more appropriate to call it a kumbet, the name given to Seljuk mausoleums which are very often characterized by a pyramidal dome (you may wish to see those at Kayseri).
+It is a kumbet, the name given to Seljuk mausoleums which are characterized by a pyramidal dome (you may wish to see those at Kayseri).

 One of the oldest mosques of Manisa was built by Cesnigir Sinan Bey, a freed slave of Sultan Mehmet II, the conqueror of Constantinople.
 Slave soldiers could achieve high status in the Ottoman army for their bravery and loyalty to the Sultan.

 Before dark, a large batch of lately-imported black slaves passed us near Manisa on their road to Constantinople.
 They were of both sexes, and of all ages.
 Their clothing was in a wretched plight, and some had scarcely rags to their backs.
 They were mounted on horses or mules; in some instances two, and in others three slaves being placed on one beast.
 On the following morning, these poor wretches were to proceed on their journey to Constantinople, where they were to be disposed of by public auction.

 George Keppel - Narrative of a journey across the Balcan - 1831.

 Pagan regions of Africa (e.g. the African Great Lakes) were a source of slaves for the Ottoman Empire.
 They were called Zanj (Blacks), hence Zanzibar (Coast of the Blacks), an island in the Indian Ocean which housed a famous slave market.